AliciaBytes/aliciabytes.com/src/data/content/general/colophon.md

 I want it to be the opposite of all the walled gardens popping up with the ever encroaching enshittification of the internet.
 I want it to be open and accessible for people.
 With a guarantee that I can keep it running this way and am not on a timer until whatever platform I'm using decides to lock stuff down.

-On the other hand I'm explicitly closing it off from Bots and AI as I see them as parasites feasting on human content and destroying a lot of creative areas.
-Making the internet worse for everyone.
+On the other hand I'm explicitly closing it off from Bots and AI as I see them as parasites feasting on human content and destroying a lot of creative areas, making the internet worse for everyone.

 ### Modern tooling